flickchicks/flick-backend/README.md

 ```

-To run the app in production mode, using gunicorn as a web server and nginx as a proxy (accessible at `http://localhost:80/` which is the same thing as `http://localhost/`), and making sure that `.env` has `DEBUG=False` and `SQLITE3=False`, use
+To run the app in production mode, using gunicorn as a web server and nginx as a proxy (accessible at `http://localhost:80/` which is the same thing as `http://localhost/`), and making sure that `.envrc` has `DEBUG=False` and `SQLITE3=False`, use

 ```